bevbanks/digitalframeworks-spring2019/assignment3.md

 2. I reorganized the columns so that the vaccination name came after the vaccination identification number.
 3. I checked each column for inconsistences and misspellings.
 In Colum C, most of the company’s names were consistent.
 I changed the name ‘PFIZER\WYETH’ to “PFIZER & WYETH” to match the other names in the set.
 I made this change using the find and replace tool in excel.
 4. I also removed any commas from the names such as ‘SEQIRUS, INC.’ to match the formatting of the other company names.
-5. I replaced UNK with unknown for column F to make the information clearer.
+5. I replaced UN unknown for column G to make the information clearer.
 I also replaced N/A with unknown for consistency.
-6. Then, I Googled searched the meaning of several acronyms for columns G and H. The CDC provided several of the meanings for the acronyms.
+6. Then I Googled searched the meaning of several acronyms for columns G and H. The CDC provided several of the meanings for the acronyms.
 For instance, SC stands for subcutaneous and IM stands for intramuscular.
+For the acronyms not listed on the CDC, I located their meaning through a Google search.
+7. Next, I replaced UN in colum F to 0 because the unknown relateed to the number of dosages.
+8. Lastly, I replaced acroynms such as RL to right leg and LA to left arm.
+If the box was blank, I put unknown.